visgl/deck.gl/docs/api-reference/view.md

 # View Class

-The `View` class is used to specify how one view of your deck.gl layers should be rendered.
-Ap[plications typically want at least one `View` subclass to make sure that something is rendered on the screencombines a number of responsibilities:
+The `View` class and it subclasses are used to specify where and how your deck.gl layers should be rendered.
+Applications typically instantitate at least one `View` subclass.

-> The `View` class is normally not instantiated directly but rather one of its subclasses is used.
-However, in cases where the application needs to use "externally" generated view or projection matrices (such as WebVR), the `View` class can be used directly.

 For more information, consult the [Views](/docs/advanced/views.md) article.